 I’m an extreme extrovert – I thrive when I’m around others, and I love talking to and meeting new people.
-So, when I decided to go to the Minnesota State Fair alone, I was surprised at the extreme feelings of anxiety and panic I experienced as soon as I entered the front gate.
+So, when I decided to go to the Minnesota State Fair alone in 2019, I was surprised at the extreme feelings of anxiety and panic I experienced as soon as I entered the front gate.
 It took a moment or two before my mind caught up with my eyeballs.
 Once I realized how many people I would get to meet, camera in hand, I snapped back into the moment and dove in.

 As I wandered through the thick crowd of fairgoers carrying fried food and oversized stuffed animals, the sounds of “Ope!
 Excuse me!” and “Ope!
 Sorry!” was a constant drum I could march to as I weaved through the horde.
 The veteran fairgoers, with their shade hats, moseyed, eyes up with a bucket of Sweet Martha’s Cookies in hand, while the young Gen-Z’s carried giant stuffed unicorns and watched everything happen through their mobile devices.